YJ7599/MiMedGit/README.md

 ## Troubleshooting Tips

-If you have any problems for using MiMed, please report in issues (https://github.com/YJ7599/MiMedGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).
+If you have any problems for using MiMed, please report in issues (https://github.com/YJ7599/MiMedGit/issues) or email Hyo Jung Jang (hyojung.jang@northwestern.edu).